What GSM Should Linen Bedding Be? The Number That Matters More Than Thread Count

 Why SCANDALINEN Uses 165–175 GSM

 Our workshop is in Hanoi.
-Most of our domestic customers sleep through summers that reach 35–38°C with 80%+ humidity, without air conditioning or with it set to what Europeans would consider a warm room.
+Most of our domestic customers sleep through summers that reach 35–38°C with 80%+ humidity.
 This is the most demanding thermal environment for bedding, and it is our reference point for every fabric choice we make.

-Below 160 GSM, linen starts to feel insubstantial — the kind of thin that makes people wonder if they bought a real product.
-It also wears faster under frequent washing.
+Below 160 GSM, linen starts to feel insubstantial and wears faster under frequent washing.
 Above 180 GSM, linen begins to compromise on the breathability that makes it worth choosing over cotton in the first place.
-In genuinely hot conditions, it can start to feel heavy.

-165–175 GSM sits in the zone where the fabric has enough density to feel luxurious, drape well on the bed, and last 10–15 years of regular use — while remaining light enough to sleep cool through a Vietnamese summer or an Australian summer or anywhere else that gets genuinely warm.
-It is also the weight at which stonewashing produces the best results: the fabric softens evenly and develops the particular relaxed drape that linen bedding is known for.
+165–175 GSM sits in the zone where the fabric has enough density to feel luxurious, drape well on the bed, and last 10–15 years of regular use — while remaining light enough to sleep cool through a Vietnamese or Australian summer.
+It is also the weight at which stonewashing produces the best results.

 What to Do When a Brand Does Not List GSM

 Some brands — particularly at the lower price end — do not disclose the GSM of their linen.
-This is worth noting.
 GSM is not proprietary information; it is a standard textile measurement.
 A brand that does not list it either does not know it (which suggests a loose supply chain) or does not want you to know it (which suggests the number is not flattering).

 The One Other Number Worth Knowing: Fiber Origin

 GSM tells you how much linen is in the fabric.
 Fiber origin tells you what quality of linen it is.
 European Flax — grown in France, Belgium, and the Netherlands — produces longer, finer fibers than most other growing regions.
-Longer fibers mean a smoother surface, better dye uptake, and greater durability per unit of weight.
 A 165 GSM linen from European Flax will outperform a 165 GSM linen from a lower-quality fiber source in almost every measurable way.

 Frequently Asked Questions